wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_ram_io.md

 The execution time is still 8s, so the two executions are equivalent.

 Overall, we achieve a parallel speedup of 17/8 = 2.125 and a parallel efficiency of only about 53%.
 And this is in spite of having 4 identical tasks and 4 cores, which, without I/O, would be 100% efficient.
 Increasing the parallel efficiency would require, for instance,  upgrading to a disk with higher read bandwidth.

 #### Simulating I/O Operations

-**TBD**
+The simulation app below allows you to simulation the execution of a two-task program on a two-core computer.
+Each task reads its own input file and writes its own output file.
+The program is written such that at any given time at most one file is being read/written from/to disk at a time (but computation can happen while I/O is happening).
+For instance, if Task #1 starts writing its output file before Task #2, then Task #2 cannot start writing its output file until Task #1's output file has been written.
+In other words, the execution looks like Figure 4 above, and not like Figure 3 above.

+The app allows you to pick the characteristics (input/output file sizes, amount of work) for Task #1, while Task #2 has set characteristics.
+First run the app with the default values for the characteristics of Task #1, which is the easiest case where both tasks are identical.
+In this case, it doesn't matter which task reads its input file first.
+Make sure you understand the simulation output.
+Then you can experiment with different Task #1 characteristics and different orders of task executions, in particular while answering the practice questions below.

 <div class="ui accordion fluid app-ins">
   <div class="title">